dmwyatt/gh_repo_download/README.md

 ## Somewhat interesting stuff

-Here's some stuff that is "interesting" in the project.
+Here's some stuff that is  at least somewhat interesting about the project.

 ### Token counting